OpenNFT/OpenNFT/docs/troubleshooting.rst

 Possible Matlab engine startup failure
 ++++++++++++++++++++++++++++++++++++++

 Normally, pressing Initialize button we obtain one Matlab session running in desktop mode (with visible GUI) and two or three running without GUI.
-If you get a problem with Matlab startup after pressing Initialize, you could use batch files for starting Matlab manually.
-Run the win_startmatlab.bat for Windows system or macos_startmatlab.sh for macOS (see also Sections: :ref:`7_2_6` :ref:`7_2_7` :ref:`7_2_8`).
+If you get a problem with Matlab startup after pressing Initialize, you could use ``run_matlab`` command in terminal.

 Runtime errors and troubleshooting
 ----------------------------------